 Partnership for Industrial Efficiency

-Affiliate members are non-voting members of the Alliance who support its mission by providing guidance to the Alliance’s work and sharing information with their respective constituents.
-These organizations are not represented in the Alliance’s state and federal lobbying efforts unless expressly indicated.
+Affiliate members are non-voting members of the Alliance who support its mission by providing technical expertise, reviewing the Alliance’s work, and sharing information with their respective constituents.
+Except as otherwise indicated, these organizations support the Alliance’s public education efforts.

 Benefits of Membership

 We know Alliance members have a number of priorities in the states and on Capitol Hill.
 Through biweekly strategy calls, we help our members identify the most promising policies to advance energy efficiency – and help amplify their voice by setting up meetings for coalition members.

 Our skilled and connected team makes sure the Alliance position is heard when policies move forward by coordinating coalition visits, circulating letters to stakeholders, and submitting questions for key hearings.
 These efforts have helped shine a spotlight on energy efficiency jobs, ensure CHP has a seat at the table in clean energy discussions, and identify and overcome barriers to deployment.